-- .1 In the case of renovations, all doors, frames and hardware shall match the existing building standards. - .2 All Doors are to be industry standard door width sizes: 914.4 mm (3'-0"), 1066.8 mm (3'-6"), and 1219.2 mm (4'-0").
+- .1 In the case of renovations, all doors, frames and hardware shall match the existing building standards. - .2 All Doors are to be industry standard door width sizes, according to code.
 Height is 7'-0" standard.
 Where wider doors are required due to equipment using a second leaf is preferable over an oversize door.
 Doors taller in height must be approved by the Manager, Architectural Design, DEC before completion of the Schematic Design, and must have an anchor in frame every 2'-0". - .3 Avoid use of glass in bottom 1⁄2 of door for buildings where vandalism could be more prevalent. - .4 Use of Georgian Wire Glass is not permitted.